nodos-dev/docs/docs/development/subsystems/nos.sys.vulkan.md

-# nosVulkan Subsystem
+#  Vulkan Subsystem

-nosVulkan subsystem features an API for plugins to communicate with vulkan & send commands to the GPU.
+Subsystem `nos.sys.vulkan` features an API for plugins to communicate with vulkan & send commands to the GPU.

 ## Minimal example
-For a plugin or a subsystem, to define a dependency to nosVulkan, add the nosVulkan dependency in the noscfg file as shown in ``Test.noscfg``.
-Then in the file that contains the ``MZ_INIT`` macro, include ``<nosVulkanSubsystem/nosVulkanSubsystem.h>`` for nosVulkan API, then in the ``nosExportNodeFunctions`` function request the nosVulkan subsystem using ``nosEngine.RequestSubsystem`` function.
-Then `nosVulkan` global variable can be used anywhere to communicate with the nosVulkan API. ``<nosVulkanSubsystem/Helpers.hpp>`` contains helper functions and ``<nosVulkanSubsystem/Types_generated.h>`` contains flatbuffers headers for Texture.
+For a plugin or a subsystem, to define a dependency to nosVulkan, add the `nos.sys.vulkan` dependency in the noscfg file as shown in ``Test.noscfg``.
+Then in the file that contains the ``NOS_INIT`` macro, include ``<nosVulkanSubsystem/nosVulkanSubsystem.h>`` for `nos.sys.vulkan` API, then in the ``nosExportNodeFunctions`` function request the Vulkan subsystem using ``nosEngine.RequestSubsystem`` function.
+Then `nosVulkan` global variable can be used anywhere to communicate with the `nos.sys.vulkan` API. ``<nosVulkanSubsystem/Helpers.hpp>`` contains helper functions and ``<nosVulkanSubsystem/Types_generated.h>`` contains flatbuffers headers for Texture.

 ```json title="Test.noscfg"
 {